pjanec/dirigent/README.md

  `--CLIPort 5050` ...
 Command Line Interface port number.
 Passed to the master process when `--IsMaster 1` is used.

  `--tickPeriod 500` ...
 Period in milliseconds of commands/plan processing & GUI refresh.
+Passed to the master process when `--IsMaster 1` is used.

 ### Master configuration options